Amol Sarva: Business profile

-On January 31, 2021, Knotel announced an acquisition plan by public company Newmark and packaged bankruptcy, despite raising over $560M from investors and being valued at over $1 billion in 2019.
+In January 2021, one month after the availability of the COVID vaccine, Knotel announced an acquisition plan by public company Newmark and restructuring plan, despite raising substantial equity from investors and being valued at over $1 billion in 2019.
+Sarva left the company and did not stay on with Newmark.

+During 2021, Sarva co-created several new companies and launched a venture capital fund called Life Extension Ventures.

 Public policy

 Sarva founded the Wireless Founders Coalition For Innovation in 2007 and appeared in US Senate hearings and Federal Communications Commission (FCC) panels on the subject of competition in US telecom.

 He was an advisor to Frontline Wireless in 2007-2008.
 In 2012, the US Congress announced a plan to implement the public safety and re-apportioning plan promoted originally by Frontline.

 He has been active in supporting American political candidates.
 He has opposed the 2016-elected President publicly and supported alternative candidates for 2020 as well as many Senate and House candidates.

+Real estate

+Sarva built a 20,000 square foot, 9 story, architecturally-notable apartment building in Long Island City, Queens, New York from the ground up that was completed in 2012.